Free video editors

-Free video editing software has come a long way since the glory days of Windows Movie Maker.
-Today's best free video editors are packed with professional level features and is astonishingly easy to use, and all the software we've rated here does a brilliant job of balancing power, flexibility and convenience.
+Free video editors have come a long way since the glory days of Windows Movie Maker.
+Today's best free video editors are packed with professional level features and are astonishingly easy to use.
+All the software we've rated here does a brilliant job of balancing power, flexibility and convenience.

 Perhaps your needs are very basic and you simply want to trim unwanted sections out of a clip.
-Alternatively, you might want to get more adventurous – cutting clips together, adding transitions and special effects, applying video and audio effects, and using greenscreen tools to create a masterpiece.
+Alternatively, you might want to get more adventurous – splicing clips together, adding transitions and special effects, applying video and audio effects, and using chroma-keying to replace backgrounds.

-We've got both scenarios covered – and all the best free video editors featured here are free to download and use.
+We've got both scenarios covered, and all the video editors featured here are free to download and use.

-Lightworks is far much more than just basic video editing software – it's been used to create real, big-name movies including The King's Speech and Road to Perdition.
+Lightworks is far much more than a simple free video editor – it's been used to create real, big-name movies including The King's Speech and Road to Perdition.